optimalstrategy/Qval/README.md

 ```

 ## Basic usage
 You can use Qval both as a function and as a decorator.
-Function `validate()` accepts 3 positional arguments and 1 named:
+The function `validate()` accepts 3 positional arguments and 1 named:
 ```python
 # qval.py
 def validate(